tsantalis/RefactoringMiner/README.md

 # General info
 RefactoringMiner is a library/API written in Java that can detect refactorings applied in the history of a Java project.
+Since version 3.0, RefactoringMiner can also generate Abstract Syntax Tree (AST) diff at commit and pull request level.

 Currently, it supports the detection of the following refactorings: